golang/proposal/design/12416-cgo-pointers.md

 1. Go code may pass a Go pointer to C provided that the Go memory to which it points does not contain any Go pointers.
-  * The C code must not store any Go pointers into Go memory, even temporarily.
+  * The C code must not store any Go pointers in Go memory, even temporarily.
   * When passing a pointer to a field in a struct, the Go memory in question is the memory occupied by the field, not the entire